 Many people across the globe are not able to access the water, sanitation and hygiene resources they need to live healthy lives.
-Health emergencies can have far-reaching impacts on people's ability to access food, education and income.
-Pre-existing inequalities - such as inadequate sanitation infrastructure and crowded living conditions - make it much harder for people to effectively take measures to protect the health of their households.
+The COVID-19 pandemic showed us how health emergencies can have farreaching impacts on people's ability to access food, education and income.
+Preexisting inequalities - such as inadequate sanitation infrastructure and crowded living conditions - make it much harder for people to effectively take measures to protect the health of their households.
 By joining the Beaverbrae Society, you will help to ensure that more people have their right to water and health fulfilled.